Measurement Component

 header_layout.addLayout(cb_layout)

-# make a plot widget that containing a one line
+# Make a plot widget containing one line

 self.graphics_widget = pg.GraphicsLayoutWidget(border=(100, 100, 100))